 - And all the non-RTFM parts are available from Aircraft Spruce – meaning very quick and cheap to build.

-- Configuration: F1-X: Single seat.
-F2-X : side-by-side seating.
-Both tricycle.
+- Configuration: F2-X : side-by-side seating.
+Tricycle undercarriage.
 Tractor (engine up front).
-Tandem wing.
+X-wing.

-- Powerplants: F1-X: The Valley Engineering Big Twin (50hp), weighing 115lbs (53kg), but any engine in that weight vicinity will be OK.
-F2-X: The preliminary specs call for an 85hp – 120hp engine.
+- Powerplants: The preliminary specs call for an 85hp – 120hp engine.
 The critical thing isn’t the HP, but the weight.
 We need an engine weighing close to 165lbs (75kg), in order for the CG to end up where it is supposed to.
 Front runners at the moment are the BMW R1200 (available from Germany), or one of the VW aero-converted options (Great Plains, Aerovee, Revmaster…)

 When will it be available?
-Hold yer horses, mate… but we’re aiming for Christmas 2016
+Hold yer horses, mate… It takes a long time to design something like this – but we’re working on it.

 Factory prototype status: DISASTER strikes!

 The plug for the mold was complete and the ready for the molds to be taken.
-Getting this far had been more art than science, and took hundreds of hours of painstaking detail work.
+Getting this far had been more art than science, and took many hundreds of hours of painstaking detail work.
 And then the worst storm in 30 years hit Brisbane out of a blue sky.
 The plug was outside for final buffing when the storm struck with little or no warning.
-Within seconds, tennis ball sixed hail was pounding down.
+Within seconds, tennis ball sized hail was pounding down.
 My car roof (also outside) looked like someone had taken a hammer to it.
-But the plugs were simply destroyed before I could drag them back into the workshop.
+But the plug was completely destroyed before I could drag it back into the workshop.
 Over 18 months of painstaking work gone in seconds.

 I had no choice but to abandon the mold, and start again.

 This time, however (having learned many lessons along the way) the process will be short and sweet.
-I’m hoping to be in a position to take molds from the new plug in two or three months.
+I’m hoping to be in a position to take molds from the new plug in two or three months from starting.